practicajs/practica/README.md

 # Partners

-These companies are keen for continous improvement and their engineers to have been known to contribute during work hours.
+These companies are keen for continuous improvement and their engineers to have been known to contribute during work hours.

 ![Minta](/static/images/minta.png)